google/gsocguides/pages/student/10-open_source_culture.md

 sidebar: student_sidebar
 ---

 When you encounter an open source group for the first time, it may be a bewildering experience.
-Whether posting to a mailing list for the first time, blogging about the project you're taking on or hanging out on an IRC channel - the way people interact, and what they expect from each other is pretty different than in classroom or with friends and family.
+Whether posting to a mailing list for the first time, blogging about the project you're taking on or hanging out on a chat channel - the way people interact, and what they expect from each other is pretty different than in classroom or with friends and family.

 ## Openness and Sharing